realitycollective/com.realitytoolkit.docs/docs/02-Interactions/03-interaction-actions/custom-actions.md

 ```

 Alright, we are almost there.
 All that is left to do now is make the component push away the interactable when we
 stop interacting with it.
-We will be using our custom action together with the toolkit's default `TranslateAction`
+We will be using our custom action together with some of the toolkit's default actions
 to grab the object and move it around and then when we "drop it", our force push should kick in and do its job.

 :::tip